 View award winners from previous Symposia and celebrate their success.

 The Annual Photo Contest is a great way to share your field work, and helps Cal-IPC tell the story of invasive plants and weed management.
-The contest ended Sept.
-15, but you can vote online for your favorites.
+Keep taking pictures – maybe you’ll win next year!